kohler/hotcrp/devel/apidoc/assignments.md

-These endpoints perform HotCRP assignments, including review assignments, review preference settings, tags, and anything else that can be modified by HotCRP’s bulk assignments interface.
-The general-purpose `/assign` endpoint is most useful; using `/assign`, a user can perform any assignment for which they have permission.
-Endpoints for specific kinds of assignment, such as decision, discussion lead, and shepherd, are provided for the HotCRP web application’s convenience.
+These endpoints perform HotCRP assignments, including review assignments, review preference settings, tags, and anything else that can be modified by HotCRP’s bulk assignments interface. `/assign` lets users perform any assignment for which they have permission. `/autoassign` lets administrators compute assignments automatically.

 # post /assign